I call on the Taoiseach to make a statement in accordance with Standing Order 45.

 Since this Government of Fine Gael and Independents came to office, just over two years ago, the number of homes, farms and businesses connected to broadband has increased from 52% to over 75%.
 My aim is to get to 100%.
 Therefore, the overriding concern for me as Taoiseach and for the Government is to provide this infrastructure to the 540,000 homes, housing over 1 million people who have been waiting for it for far too long.
 This is my only interest when it comes to this matter.

-In the interest of full disclosure, I want to put on the record of the Dáil that I met Mr. David McCourt on one occasion last March in the United States at a public event with the media present when I presented him with the SFI St. Patrick's Day Science Medal.
+In the interest of full disclosure, I want to put on the record of the Dáil that I met Mr. David McCourt on one occasion last March in the United States at a public event with the media present when I presented him with the Science Foundation Ireland, SFI, St. Patrick's Day Science Medal.
 This was reported in the media at the time.
 We did not discuss the national broadband programme.

 Yesterday evening, I sought a meeting with the former Minister, Deputy Denis Naughten, at which I asked him to outline to me his interactions with Mr. David McCourt.
 I was satisfied with the explanations he gave.
 He subsequently contacted me, by telephone, shortly before midnight last night to inform me he had just remembered that he had a private dinner with Mr. McCourt in Mr. McCourt's home in 2017.
 This was organised by the Minister of State, Deputy Pat Breen, who was also present.
 Deputy Naughten suggested that, in order to protect the national broadband plan project, he be reshuffled to another Ministry or that responsibility for broadband be assigned to another Minister.
 I said that I would reflect on that overnight and meet him in the morning.
 I met Deputy Naughten this morning and during the meeting he informed me that he had at least three other private dinners with Mr. McCourt.
 There were no officials present and there are no minutes.
 He had not informed me of these additional meetings, either when we met yesterday or when we met last night.